 Unfortunately, in June 2019, researchers discontinued the Nexvax2 trial because the results showed the vaccine did not provide protection from gluten exposure when compared to placebo.
 (Source: Beyond Celiac)

-(3) Latiglutenase (formerly known as ALV003 or ImmunogenX)
+(5) Latiglutenase (formerly known as ALV003 or ImmunogenX)

 Latiglutenase has been shown to reduce intestinal mucosal damage caused by gluten.
-It’s a combination of two enzymes that complement one another to break down and degrade gluten proteins inside the stomach and cause less symptoms and/or damage.
+It’s a combination of two enzymes that complement one another to break down and degrade gluten proteins inside the stomach and cause fewer symptoms and/or damage.

 ImmunogenX completed Phase 2 of its study, called CeliacShield, where researchers set out to determine the drug’s effectiveness in a general population of celiac disease patients.